Autodesk Mudbox

 Mudbox is a proprietary computer-based 3D sculpting and painting tool.
-Currently developed by Autodesk, Mudbox was created by Skymatter, founded by Tibor Madjar, David Cardwell and Andrew Camenisch, former artists of Weta Digital, where it was first used to produce the 2005 Peter Jackson remake of King Kong.
-Mudbox's primary application is high-resolution digital sculpting, texture painting, and displacement and normal map creation, although it is also used as a design tool.
+Currently developed by Autodesk, Mudbox was created by Skymatter, founded by Tibor Madjar, David Cardwell and Andrew Camenisch, former artists of Weta Digital, where the tool was first used to produce the 2005 Peter Jackson remake of King Kong.
+Mudbox's primary application is high-resolution digital sculpting, texture painting, displacement map creation, and normal map creation, although it is also used as a design tool.

 History

 Mudbox was developed by Skymatter in New Zealand as the founders David Cardwell, Tibor Madjar and Andrew Camenisch were working on The Lord of the Rings at Weta Digital circa 2001.
 They created the software to expand their own toolsets, and Mudbox was first used as a complete product in the 2005 film King Kong.
 The beta was released in May 2006, followed by version 1.0 in mid-February 2007.
 On August 6, 2007, Autodesk announced the acquisition of Skymatter.
+Since 2020, no new features or bugfixes have been implemented except for new installers.
+However, there are still new releases yearly.